jwsbck/gyroidos.github.io/index.md

 capabilities to provide isolation of different Guest Operating System (GuestOS) stacks on top of a single, shared Linux kernel.
-In contrast to other _container_ solutions like Docker, trust\|me provides a small software stack footprint and additional separation of privileged instances.
+In contrast to other _container_ solutions like Docker, GyroidOS provides a small software stack footprint and additional separation of privileged instances.
-The illustration below shows the system architecture of trust\|me.
+The illustration below shows the system architecture of GyroidOS.

 <img alt="trustme system architecture" src="img/architecture-tee-left.png" width="75%">